QMCPACK/qmcpack/docs/additional_tools.rst

 ~~~~~~~~~~~~~~~~~

 ``qmc-get-supercell`` tool determines the optimal tiling matrix that maximizes the Wigner-Seitz radius for a given supercell size.
 It is a C++ executable that is built alongside the QMCPACK executable.
-It can be found in ``build/bin``.
+The algorithm uses an exhaustive search over all possible
+tiling matrices within a specific range.

 General use of the tool is as follows:
 ::